-[0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously incorrect procedure.
+- [1] Appropriate work is shown, but one conceptual error and one computational, graphing, or labeling error are made. - [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously incorrect procedure.

-- (34) [4] Both inequalities are graphed correctly and at least one is labeled, and a correct explanation stating he is incorrect is written. - [3] Appropriate work is shown, but one computational, graphing, or labeling error is made.
+- (35) [4] Both inequalities are graphed correctly and at least one is labeled, the solution is labeled S, and a correct explanation indicating a negative response is written. - [3] Appropriate work is shown, but one computational, graphing, or labeling error is made.